What is the best protein powder for sensitive stomachs?

 drink wholesome is dairy-free.

 Another reason why we make the best protein powder for sensitive stomachs is that we do not use dairy-based proteins.
-Many protein powders are made with whey and casein, which are byproducts of cheese and yogurt production, and known to cause digestive issues, especially for people with lactose intolerance and irritable bowel syndrome (IBS).
-Over one in three Americans are lactose intolerant, and the prevalence of IBS is somewhere between 10 and 15 percent in the United States.
-It follows that you may be lactose intolerant or have IBS and not even know it.
-Irritable bowel syndrome (IBS) is a poorly understood condition, and it is unclear why dairy triggers symptoms.
-Lactose intolerance, on the other hand, is clearly understood.
-People with lactose intolerance are unable to fully digest lactose, the sugar in dairy.
-As you just learned, partially digested food feeds the bacteria in your gut, which produce gas.
+Many protein powders are made with whey and casein, which are byproducts of cheese and yogurt production, and known to cause digestive issues.
+This is especially true for people with lactose intolerance and irritable bowel syndrome (IBS).
+People with lactose intolerance and IBS are unable to fully digest lactose, the sugar in dairy.
+As you just learned, partially digested food feeds the bacteria in your gut, which produce gas and cause side effects.

 drink wholesome is made with real foods.